Contrast-Security-OSS/docs/content/installation/webserver/WebserverAgentInstall.md

 tags: "installation agent webserver nginx linux package source" -->

-The Contrast Webserver agent is available by two methods of installation: Linux package (recommended) or source-based.
+The Contrast Webserver agent is available for installation from a Linux package repository.

 ## Prerequisites

 The Webserver agent targets the official Stable NGINX server.
-You must install their official package as a dependency for Contrast's Webserver agent module that plugs into it.
-If you have a distribution's NGINX package installed, you must remove it in favor of the official NGINX distributed package.
+You must install their official package as a dependency for Contrast's Webserver agent module, which plugs into it.
+If you have a distro's NGINX package installed, you must remove it in favor of the official NGINX distributed package.

 You can find and install the required NGINX package from Contrast's package repository.
 If you want to obtain it from NGINX directly, use their [instructions](http://nginx.org/en/linux_packages.html) to configure your system to pull from the official NGINX repository.